dzapata915/Lyme_Disease/README.md

 To ensure consistency and comparability across datasets, I took the following steps:

 1. Aligned Time Frames:

-    -The county and state level Lyme disease datasets covered different year ranges.
+    - The county and state level Lyme disease datasets covered different year ranges.
 I selected a common time frame available in both and removed any years outside that range.

 2. Filtered County-Level Data:

-    -Rows corresponding to regions were excluded to maintain data at the county level.
+    - Rows corresponding to regions were excluded to maintain data at the county level.

 3. Cleaned State Names:

-    -In the state-level dataset, certain state names included superscripts for footnotes.
+    - In the state-level dataset, certain state names included superscripts for footnotes.
 These were removed to ensure consistent naming across datasets.

 4. Reshaped Year Columns:

-    -Years were originally listed as column headers.
+    - Years were originally listed as column headers.
 The data was transposed so that years became a single column, enabling easier filtering and analysis by year.

 5. Synchronized Date Formats:

-    -Dates in the temperature dataset were converted to match the year based time frame used in the case count data.
+    - Dates in the temperature dataset were converted to match the year based time frame used in the case count data.

 6. Refined Census Data:

-    -Extraneous columns, headers, and footnotes were removed.
+    - Extraneous columns, headers, and footnotes were removed.
 State and county names were cleaned to align with the CDC’s dataset.

 7. Calculated Incidence Rates:

-    -Census population data was used to normalize the Lyme disease case counts, allowing for the calculation of incidence rates to display fair comparisons across regions and over time.
+    - Census population data was used to normalize the Lyme disease case counts, allowing for the calculation of incidence rates to display fair comparisons across regions and over time.